mfernest/SEBC/SEBC.md

 [The full rundown is here](http://www.cloudera.com/content/cloudera/en/documentation/core/latest/topics/cm_ig_install_path_b.html?scroll=cmig_topic_6_6).
 Make the following choices:

-* Don't prepare for single user mode
+* Do not use single user mode when asked
 * Use Cloudera's standard repositories
 * Ignore all steps marked "(Optional)"
 * Install the Data Hub Edition
 * Install CDH using parcels
-* Name your cluster after you
+* Rename your cluster to your name
-* Add the Coreset of CDH services -- memory is tight
+* Enable only the Coreset of CDH services -- memory is tight
 * Assign a ZooKeeper role to three hosts
-* Capture your CM home page and email it when you're done
+* Once complete, take a screenshot of your CM home page
+    * Attach the screenshot to an email addressed to the instructors
+    * In the email body, give the URL of your Cloudera Manager server along with the <code>admin</code> account password.

 [Go here](http://www.cloudera.com/content/cloudera/en/documentation/core/v5-3-x/topics/cm_ig_uninstall_cm.html) if your installation doesn't complete.